-Exercises & Tips to Reduce Tummy Post a C-Section
+Exercises & Tips to Reduce Belly Post a C-Section

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-Although motherhood is a beautiful and fulfilling phase, most new mothers try to get back to their pre-pregnancy shape.
-However, after a C-section, your body needs time to heal first.
-Forcing yourself to lose those extra kilos is harmful and may cause unnecessary complications.
+When we talk about the pregnancy phase, every mother will agree that waiting for her little one to arrive in this world, and after that, the motherhood is a most beautiful and fulfilling phase.
+But after delivery, most new mothers try to get back to their pre-pregnancy shape.
+They are ready to try everything to be the way they were before the pregnancy.
+However, after a C-section, the body needs time to heal first and forcing the body to lose those extra kilos can be harmful and may cause unnecessary complications.
 In this article, we’ll give you some effective and safe ways to reduce your tummy after a C-section delivery.

 Video: How to Reduce Tummy Fat After C-section Delivery (Easy Exercises & Tips)